pief/PiStripe_uHAT/README.md

 - **Alain Pannetrat** posted the Texas Instruments' [TPS54202](http://www.ti.com/lit/ds/symlink/tps54202.pdf)-based schematic and PCB for [Adding a DC power jack to the Raspberry Pi](https://www.omzlo.com/articles/adding-a-dc-power-jack-to-the-raspberry-pi-v2) on his omzlo.com blog.
 He did not explicitly specify a license, so I'll assume CC-BY-SA.
 - **The Raspberry Foundation** published the circuit for the "perfect" reverse current blocking diode in their [Add-On board / HAT design guide](https://github.com/raspberrypi/hats/blob/master/designguide.md) (see the section "Back Powering the Pi via the GPIO Header" there and the [ZVD circuit schematic](https://github.com/raspberrypi/hats/blob/master/zvd-circuit.png).
 - **Leon Anavi** published the schematic and PCB for his [ANAVI Light pHAT](https://www.crowdsupply.com/anavi-technology/light-phat) and his [ANAVI Infrared pHAT](https://www.crowdsupply.com/anavi-technology/infrared-phat) under the [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.
 The LED driving circuit, the IR receiver circuit and the basic PCB design such as board dimensions, mounting holes etc. are based on his work.
+- **Mike Lawrence** posted a [RPi_Zero_pHat_Template](https://github.com/mikelawrence/RPi_Zero_pHat_Template) from which I used symbols in ``Connector-ML.lib`` for the schematic.
+The template is licensed under the [MIT license](https://github.com/mikelawrence/RPi_Zero_pHat_Template/blob/master/LICENSE).
+- **Digikey** provides a [KiCAD library](https://github.com/digikey/digikey-kicad-library) from which I used symbols in ``dk_Transistors-FETs-MOSFETs-Single.lib`` for the schematic.
+The library is licensed under the [CC-BY-SA 4.0](https://github.com/digikey/digikey-kicad-library/blob/master/LICENSE.md) license.
+- **L. Bernstone** posted the schematic and design for a [3V3 DC/DC power supply layout using TPS54202](https://github.com/lbernstone/TPS54202/) from which I used symbols in ``tps54202.lib`` for the schematic.
+- **Tinkerforge** provides [KiCAD libraries](https://github.com/Tinkerforge/kicad-libraries) from which I used symbols in ``DMMT5401.lib`` for the schematic.
+They are licensed under the [CERN Open Hardware License v1.1](https://github.com/Tinkerforge/kicad-libraries/blob/master/LICENSE.txt).
+- **Philipp "Virtex7" Hörauf** provides a [Philipps Kicad Bauteile collection](https://github.com/Virtex7/PhilippsKicadBauteile/) from which I used the footprint ``SRU1048.kicad_mod`` in the PCB design.
+Since it didn't provide a 3D model, I modified it to use the one from the following paragraph.
+Philipp did not explicitly specify a license, so I'll assume CC-BY-SA.
+- **ACSE & CADIEEL** provide [CIAA Hardware repository](https://github.com/ciaa/Hardware) from which I used the 3D model ``SRU1048.wrl`` together with the footprint in the previous paragraph.
+They use [their own license](https://github.com/ciaa/Hardware/blob/master/LICENSE).